 nor as being lords over

 We come now to the third negative phrase that qualifies the leadership of a pastor — pastors should not become dictators over their congregations.

-The phrase “being lords over” means become master, gain dominion over, subdue with the implication of lording it over.
-God does not give the pastor the right to reign over their congregations.
-A pastor has the right to rule as we saw in previous studies, but he does not have the right to lord his authority over his church, as a king would reign over an empire.
+The phrase “being lords over” means becoming master, gaining dominion over, subduing with the implication of lording it over.
+God does not give the pastor the right to reign over his congregation.
+As we saw in previous studies, a pastor has the right to rule, but he does not have the right to lord his authority over his church, as a king would reign over an empire.
 The pastor is not to be in the business of wielding power and subduing his congregation by superior force.

 “Being lords over” conveys the idea of a domineering or overbearing pastor who takes advantage of his people (cf. Matthew 20:25; Mark 10:42; Acts 19:16).
 The pastor is not to exercise lordship over his congregation.
 The words “lord over” imply ruling to one’s advantage in Mark 10:42 (Gentile rulers).